Paymenter/Docs/docs/extensions/proxmox.md

 Purchase and download the extension from [BuiltByBit](https://builtbybit.com/resources/paymenter-proxmox.66657).

-Unarchive and upload the extension to your `/var/www/paymenter/extensions/Servers/` directory.
+Go to Admin -> Extensions -> Install Extension and upload the zip file.

 ## Creating a Proxmox API key